1and1/ioc-unit/README.md

 # Concepts

 ## Leveled Builder
-The algorith trying to create a configuration for the standalone engine works in several levels
+The algorithm trying to create a configuration for the standalone engine works in several levels

 Initially: the testclass, all defined classes and some initial classes defined by the -tester-jars are input to the first level.